Information Management Systems Degree

 - Apply to the program.
-While you are completing your second degree course, you submit your application.
-We have application periods in the fall, spring, and summer.
+While completing your second degree course, you submit the admission application.
+We have application cycles in the fall, spring, and summer.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least the required capstone course on campus.
+As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, or summer.
+You take at least the required capstone course on campus.
 Weekend options available.

 - Complete a capstone.
-Working in classroom and team setting, you'll work with fellow master's candidates to apply knowledge and skills obtained in the program to design a significant enterprise project and present it to a faculty committee for critique.
+In a classroom and team setting, you'll work with fellow master's candidates to apply knowledge and skills obtained in the program to design a significant enterprise project and present it to a faculty committee for critique.
 You'll emerge with a solid understanding of how a large-scale, information technology project is executed and communicated.